danngreen/stm32mp2-baremetal/README.md

 Amazon.

-This is the best way to have a UART console if you are using an external debugger (TRACE32/J-Link) with the MIPI-10 header.
+This is the best way to have a UART console if you are using an external debugger (TRACE32/J-Link) with the MIPI-10 header (see Debugging section below).

 You will need to attach a USB-UART dongle to the GPIO Expander:
 - Pin 6: GND